-Group column — Specify text or numeric values.
+Group column — Specify text, numeric, or categorical values.
 The rows in the file that have the same Group column value are for the same individual.

 Time column — Specify monotonically increasing positive values within each group that define the time of the dose, observation and/or covariate measurements.

 Zero or more dosing columns — Create one dosing